Grand High Witch: Storyline and characterisation

 The Grand High Witch is described as the most powerful and most evil witch in the world, and is the only link between the secret societies of demonic witches that exist in various countries, as they are not allowed to contact each other.
 The Grand High Witch's headquarters is a great castle in Norway, where she has a magic money-printing machine and lives with large retinue of special assistant witches, tyrannically ruling over all the witches anywhere and plotting ever more harm to children everywhere.
 The current Grand High Witch, who is unnamed in the book but goes under the alias of Eva Ernst (Miss Eva / Miss Ernst) in the film, is described as "the most evil and appalling woman in the world".

 In the backstory, the boy protagonist (Luke Eveshim in the 1990 film, Charlie Hansen in the 2020 film) has a grandmother (known as just Grandmamma in the book, and named Helga Eveshim in the 1990 film and Agatha Hansen in the 2020 film) who is the nemesis of The Grand High Witch.
 The grandmother had once been one of the very best of the witch-hunters and has travelled all over the globe trying to track down the fabled and elusive Grand High Witch, who might be the key to finally defeat her evil kind.
-The Grand High Witch has a heavy foreign accent and it is implied she's originally from Germany.
+The Grand High Witch has a heavy foreign accent and it is implied she is originally from Germany.
 As discovered about her at the end of the book, after she is destroyed: "Nobody in the world had the faintest idea who she was except the other witches.
 Wherever she went, people simply knew her as a nice lady (...)
 Even in her home district, in the village where she lived, people knew her as a kindly and very wealthy Baroness who gave large sums of money to charity."
 The original version of character is relatively asexual compared to the highly sexualized portrayal in the film adaptation, as she is described only in terms such as being young and "very pretty".
 In the film version she travels with her black cat, whom she calls Liebchen.